YouBase/white-paper/tree.md

 # YouBase Tree
 The core of the YouBase solution is in a BIP32 hierarchical deterministic wallet tree for the control of access to personal data stores.
 The use of an HD wallet offers several advantages, including:  1) allowing for control of read/write access to individual leaves and branches of a tree, 2) segregating identity profile information from other profile information, so information is trusted without relying on personal data, 3) the ability to designate specific branches as data stores for specific types of information and, therefore, the use of specific branches identify the purpose of the tree  4) the ability to tie payments to trusted information exchange.
+5) loss of key means only losing information for that part of the tree, which can be quickly marked as "dead" and copied to address 6) rapid transfer of just about any type of data from one a party to another, a universal, secure email.

 ## Seeding and creating the HD Wallet